 Such is the appeal of Audio Pro's expressive, nuanced and precise performance, we prefer it - in pure sound quality terms - over the more established Sonos and Bluesound systems.
 Audio Pro's simple app can be a little buggy (and isn't anywhere near as fully featured as Sonos's, granted) and the system doesn't support hi-res, but if pure musical enjoyment is your priority, this multi-room system is currently unbeatable.

 Best multi-room system for hi-res audio

 The first genuine threat to Sonos was Bluesound, whose key hook of high-resolution audio support made it our preferred multi-room system for years (as multiple Awards trophies attest).
-Its wide range of products (which includes wireless speakers, a streamer, amplifier and soundbar) and subtly detailed, punchy sound made this pricey system worth investing in.
-But that was before Audio Pro came into the picture, with its superior sound for less money.
+Its wide range of products (which includes wireless speakers, streamer, amplifier and soundbar) and rich, punchy sound made this pricey system worth investing in.
+But that was before Audio Pro came into the picture with its superior sound for less money.

-Bluesound remains a solid-sounding system despite losing its fifth star, though, with an improved BluOS app that makes daily use a breeze (even if it's still can't quite match Sonos's intuitiveness).
-If you have deep pockets and a library full of hi-res music, it's absolutely worth a punt.
+Now in its third iteration, Bluesound is a solid-sounding system despite losing its fifth star, with an improved BluOS app that makes daily use a breeze.
+If you have deep pockets and a library full of hi-res music, it's worth a punt.

 Fancy an alternative hi-res-supporting system?
 The refined-sounding Denon HEOS does hi-res audio, including DSD 5.6MHz files.